|

 themselves.

-man was the true man; and that man as he exists in matter, is man only by
+true man; and that man as he exists in matter, is man only by participation.

-because it belongs to human nature to be material, which, as existing in the
+it belongs to human nature to be material, which, as existing in the divine

 exists in the mind; since the former is actual, the latter only potential.